HARTWALL ARENA, HELSINKI

-Although Scorpions haven’t played in Helsinki in a long time, they have been playing occasionally elsewhere in Finland like in Miljoonarock in Tuuri and Kotkan Meripaivat.
-The Scorpions have always managed to maintain a strong following among the Finns and in addition to Helsinki gig the band now played also in Seinajoki and Oulu.
-Together, these concerts sold more than 20 000 tickets..
+Although Scorpions haven’t played in Helsinki in a long time, they have occasionally played elsewhere in Finland, like in Miljoonarock in Tuuri and Kotkan Meripaivat.
+The Scorpions have always managed to maintain a strong following among the Finns, and in addition to the Helsinki gig, the band now played also in Seinajoki and Oulu.
+Together, these concerts sold more than 20 000 tickets.

-The Scorpions hit the stage and opened with the title track of STING IN THE TAIL album followed with ANIMAL MAGNETISM classic “Make It Real”.
-It seemed that, one reason or another, the reactions of attendance were pretty lame.
-And the next song “Is There Anybody There?” received not much better reception although Meine did his best to awake people.
-A man repeated give-and-takes with the crowd and threw out at least 50 pair of drum sticks to the audience.
+The Scorpions hit the stage and opened with the title track of STING IN THE TAIL album followed with ANIMAL MAGNETISM classic “Make It Real.”
+It seemed that one reason or another, the reactions of attendance were pretty lame.
+And the next song, “Is There Anybody There?” received not much better reception, although Meine did his best to awake people.
+A man repeated give-and-takes with the crowd and threw out at least 50 pairs of drum sticks to the audience.
 It sure didn’t help that the sound was really horrible.
-At times it was really hard to even recognize which song the band was playing.
-It was kind of funny that it was “Coast to Coast”, all instrumental track, which was actually the first song to get some kind of motion in the audience.
-Rarely heard LOVEDRIVE album track “Loving You Sunday Morning” sounded great but again, it seemed to be completely unknown to the general public.
-I heard some people wondering “When they were going to play some of the big hits?”
-They soon got what they ordered when the band did next a brief acoustic set including the hit ballads “Send Me An Angel” and “Holiday”.
+At times it was tough even to recognize which song the band was playing.
+It was kind of funny that it was “Coast to Coast,” an all-instrumental track, which was actually the first song to get some motion in the audience.
+I rarely heard the LOVEDRIVE album track “Loving You Sunday Morning” sounded great, but again, it seemed to be completely unknown to the general public.
+I heard some people wondering, “When were they going to play some of the big hits?”
+They soon got what they ordered when the band did next a brief acoustic set including the hit ballads “Send Me An Angel” and “Holiday.”
 The ’80s rock flavoring and sense of humor was quite evident here as Schenker played on an acoustic V-neck guitar.

 A bit surprisingly STING IN THE TAIL track “Raised on Rock” was one of the evening’s highlights.
-The song really rocked hard and it was indeed that the band enjoyed more playing these newer tracks instead of the classics.
+The song really rocked hard, and it was indeed that the band enjoyed more playing these newer tracks instead of the classics.
 James Kottak’s drum solo was probably dividing people’s opinions half, for and against.
-In fact, there was nothing spectacular in his drumming but I liked it very much the visual side of “Kottak Attack”.
+In fact, there was nothing spectacular in his drumming, but I liked the visual side of “Kottak Attack very much.”
 As he played, the video screens showed him being interjected into come-to-life re-enactments of the band’s album covers.
 At the end of his solo, Kottak was wearing a t-shirt with the words of ROCK AND ROLL FOREVER.
-A man then took off his shirt and there were the same words tattooed on his back, with the same fonts used as on t-shirt.
-It was a lot of fun and it was definitely another highlight of the show.
-In a good way, Kottak is a crazy man and his solo was fun and entertaining.
-Matthias Jabs played through his guitar solo on “Six String Sting,” which then led to “Big City Nights”.
-It was apparently a song what many had been waiting for the whole time.
-“Big City Nights” wrapped up the main set before another trio of bands biggest hits in “Still Loving You”, “Wind of Change” and finally “Rock You like a Hurricane” brought the encore to a close.
+A man then took off his shirt, and there were the same words tattooed on his back, with the same fonts used as on the t-shirt.
+It was a lot of fun, and it was definitely another highlight of the show.
+In a good way, Kottak is a crazy man, and his solo was fun and entertaining.
+Matthias Jabs played through his guitar solo on “Six String Sting,” which led to “Big City Nights.”
+It was apparently a song that many had been waiting for the whole time.
+“Big City Nights” wrapped up the main set before another trio of band’s biggest hits in “Still Loving You,” “Wind of Change,” and finally “Rock You Like a Hurricane” brought the encore to a close.

-EDIT: It seemed that majority of the people got what they wanted and eft the arena in good spirits.
+EDIT: It seemed that most people got what they wanted and left the arena in good spirits.
 Both bands did a fantastic job and also got some new fans.
-But there was one thing which left bothering me … Because this show was a kind of historical, it would have been great if Accept and Scorpions would have shared the stage and played something together in the end?
+But there was one thing that left bothering me … Because this show was historic, it would have been great if Accept and Scorpions would have shared the stage and played something together in the end?
 But it never happened….